Christmas Carols 2009

 As Jesus was dying on the cross, the darkness that came over the whole land tells us that God was acting in anger to punish sin.

-There is no doubt that Jesus suffered great physical agony on the cross, but Mark 15:34 speaks of spiritual agony:
+There is no doubt that Jesus suffered great physical agony on the cross, but Mark 15:34 speaks of spiritual agony:3.
+We can be accepted

 And at the ninth hour Jesus cried out in a loud voice, “Eloi, Eloi, lama sabachthani?’’ which means, “My God, my God, why have you forsaken me?’’